 While criminal charges can be overwhelming, they do not mean that you need to plead guilty.
 There are numerous defenses that may apply to your case.
 Depending on the circumstances, you may be eligible for a reduction or dismissal of the charges.
 In other instances, a jury of your peers may find you not guilty.

-The best chance you have to get your case reduced or dismissed is by retaining a knowledgeable criminal lawyer.
+The best chance you have to get your case reduced or dismissed is by retaining a knowledgeable criminal lawyer in El Paso.
 Without the help of legal counsel, it may be unlikely that you will secure the most favorable result in your case.

 Texas Penalties for Convictions

 A conviction for a misdemeanor or felony in Texas can carry significant penalties through the criminal justice system.

 If convicted, you can face severe punishments:

 - Class C misdemeanor – a fine not to exceed $500;